Taiping Rebellion: 1853–1860: Control of Nanjing and expeditions

-Fall of the Taiping Heavenly Kingdom
+1861–1864: Faltering and collapse

-An attempt to take Shanghai in August 1860 was repulsed by an army of Qing troops supported by European officers under the command of Frederick Townsend Ward.
-This army would become known as the "Ever Victorious Army", a seasoned and well trained Qing military force commanded by Charles George Gordon, and would be instrumental in the defeat of the Taiping rebels.
+An attempt to take Shanghai begun in June 1861 was repulsed after 15 months by an army of Qing troops supported by European officers under the command of Frederick Townsend Ward.
+This army would become known as the "Ever Victorious Army", a seasoned and well-trained Qing military force commanded by Charles George Gordon, and was instrumental in the defeat of the Taiping rebels.

 In 1861, around the time of the death of the Xianfeng Emperor and ascension of the Tongzhi Emperor, Zeng Guofan's Xiang Army captured Anqing with help from a naval blockade imposed by the Royal Navy on the city.
 Near the end of 1861 the Taipings launched a final Eastern Expedition.
-Ningbo was easily captured on December 9, and Hangzhou was besieged and finally captured on December 31, 1861.
-Taiping troops surrounded Shanghai in January 1862, but were unable to capture it.
+Ningbo was easily captured on 9 December.
+Hangzhou was besieged and captured on 31 December.
+In January 1862, Taiping troops surrounded Shanghai, but were unable to capture it.

-The Ever-Victorious Army repulsed another attack on Shanghai in 1862 and helped to defend other treaty ports such as Ningbo, reclaimed on May 10.
+in 1862, the Ever-Victorious Army repulsed another attack on Shanghai and helped to defend other treaty ports such as Ningbo, reclaimed on 10 May.
 They also aided imperial troops in reconquering Taiping strongholds along the Yangtze River.

 In 1863, Shi Dakai surrendered to the Qing near the Sichuan capital Chengdu and was executed by slow-slicing.
 Some of his followers escaped or were released and continued the fight against the Qing.